The annual Seminar is a popular event with limited seating capacity. Options for attending some or all of the four-day Seminar include:

-Members of our Patrons Circle who have donated $1,000 or more during the past twelve months may register for up to two people by personal arrangement during our “patrons only” registration period, January 30-February 1.
+Members of our Patrons Circle who have donated $1,000 or more during the past twelve months are eligible to register early for up to two people by personal arrangement during our “patrons only” registration period, January 29–31, 2021.
 Patrons who donate $5,000 or more are invited to register at any time, even after the event is sold out.

 We set aside a number of registrations to be awarded later in the year through our Scholarship Program.
 Teachers and librarians from anywhere in the U.S. are eligible to apply for these scholarships, which provide a full waiver of the registration fee and subsidized lodging.

-We also provide scholarships to teachers, librarians, and students in our community through arrangements with Key West High School, the Key West Public Library, and Florida Keys Community College.
+We also provide scholarships to teachers, librarians, and students in our community through arrangements with Key West High School, the Key West Public Library, and College of the Florida Keys.
 If you are affiliated with one of these institutions, talk with your supervisor about these opportunities.

 Additionally, we produce a series of free-and-open-to-the-public engagements with leading American writers during our Writers’ Workshop Program.
 In 2019, free events included our “Writers on Writing” series with New Yorker poetry editor Kevin Young and Pulitzer Prize winner Gregory Pardlo; events for Key West High School and Marathon High School students with Rowan Ricardo Phillips; and partnerships with the Friends of the Key West Library and the Studios of Key West featuring Pulitzer Prize winner Richard Russo and #1 New York Times bestseller Madeline Miller.
-Free programs scheduled for January 2020 will be announced in late 2019.
+Free programs schedule for 2020 can be found here.

 join the patrons circle

-Members of our Patrons Circle who have donated $1,000 or more during the past twelve months may register for up to two people by personal arrangement during our “patrons only” registration period, January 30-February 1.
-Members of our Patrons Circle who donate $5,000 or more may register for up to two people at any time, even after the Seminar is sold out.
+Members of our Patrons Circle who have donated $1,000 or more during the past twelve months are eligible to register early for up to two people by personal arrangement during our “patrons only” registration period, which usually takes place at the end of January.
+Patrons who donate $5,000 or more are invited to register at any time, even after the event is sold out.